-- Create a legacy database or a pluggable database (PDB) for use as the shard catalog database.
+- Create a pluggable database (PDB) for use as the shard catalog database.
 Using the root container (CDB\$ROOT) of a container database (CDB) as the shard catalog database is not supported. - Your shard catalog database must use a server parameter file (SPFILE).
 This is required because the sharding infrastructure uses internal database parameters to store configuration metadata, and that data needs to persist across database startup and shutdown operations.